Creating parameters for your dashboards

 Create parameters that you can use in all of your widgets with an AQL or Generic API data source, such as Time Period and Time Value.
 Using common parameters and default values can reduce the time that it takes to create or edit individual queries for your widgets.

 Because curly braces are also used in an AQL statement within a quoted string (a string literal between quotation marks), you must use a backward slash (\) as an escape character before the opening curly brace within a quoted string.
 This syntax ensures that the quoted string is not interpreted as a parameter and cause incorrect query results.
 If you have a backward slash in a quoted string, add an extra backward slash as the escape character.

-The Manage Parameter Values page displays the parameters that are already created in your workspace.
-If any of the parameters have default values, they're listed in the Default value column.
-The Number of occurrences column indicates the number of widgets that use each parameter.
-Hover over the number to see which widgets use the parameter.
+The window displays the parameters that are already created in your workspace.
+If any of the parameters have default values, they're listed in the Value column.

 - This action sets the default value for every widget that uses the parameter, and the Parameters card automatically updates.
 Alternatively, you can add a value for the parameter in specific widgets.

-- The predefined SYSTEM:username parameter returns the username of the user who is logged in.
-System parameters are read only and you cannot change the default value.
+- The predefined SYSTEM:accountId parameter returns the account ID of the user who is logged in.
+This parameteri read only and you cannot change the default value.

-- To add a parameter to your workspace, click Add, give the parameter a name and default value, and then click Save.
+- To add a parameter to your workspace, click Add new

-- Click Back to Dashboard to return to the main view and continue your work.
+- Click Close to return to the main view and continue your work.